-The null hypothesis is denoted as and it refers to the statement that there is no relationship between different groups with respect to the values of a proportion parameter.
+The null hypothesis is denoted as , and it refers to the statement that there is no relationship between distinct groups concerning the values of a proportion parameter.

 The null hypothesis is also the claim that is assumed to be true initially and would try to retain it unless there is a piece of strong evidence against the null hypothesis.

 Alternate hypothesis is denoted as or .
-It is the complement of the null hypothesis that is what the researcher believes to be true and would like to reject the null hypothesis.
+The complement of the null hypothesis is what the researcher believes to be true and would like to reject the null hypothesis.

-Test statistics is the standardized difference between the estimated value of the parameter being tested calculated from the samples and the hypothesis values in order to establish the evidence in support of the null hypothesis.
+Test statistics are the standardized difference between the estimated value of the parameter being tested calculated from the samples and the hypothesis values to establish the evidence supporting the null hypothesis.

 The p-value is the conditional probability of observing the statistic value when the null hypothesis is true.

 The average annual salary of Machine Learning experts is at least 100,000.
 The corresponding null hypothesis is .
-Assume that the standard deviation of the population is known and the standard error of the sampling distribution is 5000.
+Assume that the population’s standard deviation is known, and the standard error of the sampling distribution is 5000.

-A large standardized distance between the estimated value and the hypothesis value will result in a low p-value.
+A large, standardized distance between the estimated and hypothesis values will result in a low p-value.

 p-value corresponding to is shown below.

 The probability of observing a value of 2 and higher from a standard normal distribution is 0.002275.
-That is if the population mean is 1,00,000 and the standard error of the sampling distribution is 5000 then the probability of a sample mean greater than or equal to 1,10,000 is 0.02275.
+If the population mean is 1,00,000, and the standard error of the sampling distribution is 5000, then the probability of a sample mean greater than or equal to 1,10,000 is 0.02275.

-The value 0.02275 is the p-value, which is the evidence in support of the statement in the null hypothesis.
+The value 0.02275 is the p-value, which is the evidence supporting the statement in the null hypothesis.

 The primary objective in hypothesis testing is to either reject or fail to reject the null hypothesis.
-Therefore we need criteria to take a decision.
+Therefore, we need criteria to make a decision.

-The significance level is the criteria used for making the decision regarding the null hypothesis based on the calculated p-value Significance level is denoted by .
+The significance level is the criteria for deciding the null hypothesis based on the calculated p-value Significance level is denoted by .

 In the examples above, for an alpha value of 5%, each side of the distribution has one shaded region of 5%.
 When you perform a one-tailed test, you must determine whether the critical region is in the left tail or the right tail.

-In a one-tailed test, you have two options for the null and alternative hypotheses, which corresponds to where you place the critical region.
+In a one-tailed test, you have two options for the null and alternative hypotheses, corresponding to where you place the critical region.

 You can choose either of the following sets of generic hypotheses: